kubermatic/terraform-provider-kubermatic/docs/resources/cluster.md

 #### Arguments

 * `version` - (Required) Cloud orchestrator version, either Kubernetes or OpenShift.
+* `enable_ssh_agent` - (Optional) User SSH Agent runs on each node and manages ssh keys.
+You can disable it if you prefer to manage ssh keys manually.
 * `cloud` - (Required) Cloud provider specification.
 * `machine_networks` - (Optional) Machine networks, optionally specifies the parameters for IPAM.
 * `audit_logging` - (Optional) Audit logging settings.